valory-xyz/open-autonomy/docs/counter_example.md

 ## Running the Demo

-The steps below will guide you to create a Pipenv enviroment for the demo, download the counter agent service definition from the Service Registry and build a deployment that will run locally.
+The steps below will guide you to create a Pipenv environment for the demo, download the counter agent service definition from the Service Registry and build a deployment that will run locally.